 - establish a new agile and collaborative architecture practice,

-- modernize EA framework and development method,
+- modernize EA framework and development method to create architecture artifacts just-on-time basis,

 - use a visualization tool to make all the development targets visible.